Dr. Radosław Zajdel

 Space Workshop Lectures for High-School Students

-Venue: Vyšší odborná škola, Střední průmyslová škola a Jazyková škola s právem státní jazykové zkoušky, Kutná Hora · Date: 23–24 Oct 2024
+Venue: Vyšší odborná škola, Střední průmyslová škola a Jazyková škola s právem státní jazykové zkoušky (Higher Vocational School, Secondary Technical School and Language School Authorized to Conduct State Language Examinations), Kutná Hora · Date: 23–24 Oct 2024

 Delivered interactive sessions on satellite navigation, space technologies, and Earth observation, pairing demonstrations with Q&A to inspire future engineers and scientists.
 Watch the recap.

-Polskie Radio Jedynka — Contemporary Geodesy & GNSS
+Polskie Radio Jedynka (Polish Radio One) — Contemporary Geodesy & GNSS

 Spoke as a guest expert about how modern GNSS constellations such as GPS and Galileo underpin precise positioning, Earth-monitoring applications, and innovative geodetic research tools that reveal our planet’s dynamic processes.
 Listen to the interview.

 Publication: Geodeta.
-Magazyn Geoinformacyjny · Date: June 2018
+Magazyn Geoinformacyjny (Geodeta: Geoinformation Magazine) · Date: June 2018

 Co-authored with Krzysztof Sośnica, Grzegorz Bury, Tomasz Hadaś, and Kamil Kaźmierski to show how the expanding multi-GNSS landscape (GPS, Galileo, GLONASS, BeiDou, QZSS, NavIC) boosts positioning accuracy, robustness, and Earth-observation applications while introducing new integration challenges.
 Read the article.